tlswg/tls13-spec/draft-ietf-tls-tls13.md

 0-RTT messages sent in the first flight have the same (encrypted) content types as their corresponding messages sent in other flights (handshake and application_data) but are protected under different keys.
-After receiving the server's Finished message, if the server has accepted early data, an EndOfEarlyData message will be sent to indicate the key change.
-This message will be encrypted with the 0-RTT traffic keys.
+After receiving the server's Finished message, an EndOfEarlyData message will be sent to indicate the key change.
+This message will be encrypted with the 0-RTT traffic keys, so the server will be unable to decrypt it if the server rejected early data because it did not have tne necessary cryptographic key material.

 A server which receives an "early_data" extension
 MUST behave in one of three ways: